The Consequences of Traumatic Brain Injuries

 Getting in any sort of accident, however serious, can be overwhelming and possibly even life-changing in many ways.
-Many issues can arise post-accident, medical expenses and costs can add up, you could be unable to work which will affect your income, relationships and your overall quality of life can also be negatively impacted.
+Issues can arise post-accident, medical expenses and costs can add up, you could be unable to work which will affect your income, relationships and your overall quality of life can also be negatively impacted.
 If the accident involves a traumatic brain injury, whether it be from a fall, blunt force trauma, or a lack of oxygen to the brain, there are very real consequences that can be both debilitating and long-term.

 At Murphy Falcon & Murphy, we have fought dozens of personal injury cases and we have seen what can happen to people’s lives after being in an accident that caused a traumatic brain injury.
 When facing such a life-changing situation, our personal injury lawyers want you to know that you can trust in our team to provide the service and dedication you need.
 We can help you file a claim and will fight hard for your case to ensure you get the results you deserve, which can include financial damages to help cover medical bills, therapy, and more.